carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 ```
 Was happy to see the good old `Succeeded` as part of kapp deploy.
 Now on to next steps.

-Since this is a local deployment use port-forwarding to access the application
+Since this is a local deployment use port-forwarding to access the application:
 ```
 $ kubectl port-forward service/frontend-external 8081:80
 ```